Hero image of cactus and a canyon

 I'm Tena, a licensed counselor in Arizona, New Mexico, Pennsylvania, Florida, Michigan, Delaware, and Vermont.
 I started Sunridge Counseling in 2022 and have been providing therapy since 2016.

 I work with teens (ages 16+) and adults navigating ADHD, Autism, trauma, and Borderline Personality Disorder.
-Therapy is always tailored to your needs, drawing from Eye Movement Desensitization and Reprocessing (EMDR), Dialectical Behavior Therapy (DBT), Internal Family Systems (IFS), and Cognitive Behavior Therapy (CBT).
+Therapy is always tailored to your needs, drawing from Eye Movement Desensitization and Reprocessing (EMDR), Dialectical Behavior Therapy (DBT), Internal Family Systems (IFS), and Somatic Therapy.

 It can be difficult to keep moving, especially when you have frequent symptoms.
 In our work together, we will dive deep to uncover the messages you've absorbed from others and give your younger parts some love.
 We will laugh, cry, and learn together as we move toward meaningful change.